YourMobileGeek/100DaysOfCode2019/README.md

 * Day 37
   > Two out of six of my PRs for hacktoberfest have been closed without merging.
 They weren't anything good, but i did think they would be merged.
 Anyways one of the alexa skill got rejected again saying that it wasn't showing the cards on the *echo spot*.
 Apparently, it has a screen and it helps if appropriate cards are shown with the audio.
 Found the commands from the docs (*failed*), then came back to Stack Overflow.
 So submitted it and being a weekend, i have to wait for tuesday for another rejection.
 Other than that, a video and a podcast was all i could do today.
 (Sunday)

+* Day 38
+  > The skill got approved finally.
+It is on the amazon india store named *Indian Culture Quiz*.
+Its a simple quiz game but in hindi.
+Also, i was thinking of making something in react but i only did hackerrank today.
+React has to wait for a while.